-The seafood industry's determined AGVP was \$2.21 bn, of which wild-catch was \$1.48 bn and aquaculture \$0.73 bn.
+The seafood industry's determined AGVP was \$2.21b, of which wild-catch was \$1.48b and aguaculture \$0.73b.

 2004-05: Hand-over at the helm

 Peter Dundas-Smith, Executive Director of the FRDC since its establishment, retired.
 His successor was Dr Patrick Hone, previously Programs Manager.
 Reflecting the increasing focus on developing people in the industry and those who support it, and with a reference to the strong personal theme of Dundas-Smith's tenure, the board instigated the Peter Dundas-Smith Leadership Scholarship.
 It provided personal mentoring and \$10,000 towards "an activity that will improve [winners'] ability to contribute as leaders in their chosen field".